MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/enable-logging-windows-deployment-service.md

 ## Introduction

 This article discusses how to enable logging in WDS in Windows.
-Additionally, this article describes how to gather data in Windows Deployment Services.
+Additionally, this article describes how to gather data in WDS.

-You can use this information to help troubleshoot issues that you may experience in Windows Deployment Services.
+You can use this information to help troubleshoot issues that you may experience in WDS.

 ## Overview

 > [!WARNING]
 > Serious problems might occur if you modify the registry incorrectly by using Registry Editor or by using another method.
 These problems might require that you reinstall the operating system.
 Microsoft cannot guarantee that these problems can be solved.
 Modify the registry at your own risk.

-Each Windows Deployment Services component has a mechanism that you can enable for logging and for tracing.
+Each WDS component has a mechanism that you can enable for logging and for tracing.
 You can then analyze the results for troubleshooting.
-Use the information in the following sections to enable logging and tracing for Windows Deployment Services components.
+Use the information in the following sections to enable logging and tracing for WDS components.

-## General Windows Deployment Services server health
+## General WDS server health

 Type the following command to generate general server health information: